 Preheat oven to 400.
 Heat oil in saute pan over medium high heat.
 Place phyllo on flat surface.
 Place all ingredients on pastry and quickly fold up like a flag to enclose all.
 Place in saute pan and brown on both sides.
 Place in 400 oven cook for 5 minutes; whites should be set and yolk should still be runny.
 Marlena mixed up a quick 'salsa" of the filling components - herbs, lemons, harissa, onion, and garlic - and served that alongside the brik, which I loved; it made each bite flavor saturated.

-My tips: It works to place the herbs, lemon, harissa, etc. evenly across the pastry so that when you cut into it you'll get a little bit of everything in each bite.
+little bit of everything in each bite.
 Put the egg in last, otherwise the pastry starts to get soggy and that makes it harder to handle.
 Also, doing this means you can put the egg in the center of everything and have a chance of it saying there.
 (I said a chance, it is still a raw egg with a mind of its own, after all.)
 Somewhere online I saw someone assemble their brik in a shallow bowl, I tried that and it does help keep things in place.

 What I learned from watching Marlena: Loosen up around phyllo dough!
 The pastry doesn't have to be perfectly folded, nor does it matter if it cracks, it will all brown up nicely in the pan.
 I've even grabbed a second sheet at the last minute and used it to rescue a bursting brik.
 And I've completely given up the flag-fold in favor of free-form.